+CGX is the operator of the Corentyne block and holds a 32% working interest while Frontera holds the remaining 68% interest in the block.
+The Company holds a 92.63% consolidated working interest in the block held directly through its 68% working interest in the block and indirectly through its 76.97% equity interest in CGX.
 Under the petroleum prospecting licence covering the Corentyne block, the joint venture partners were required to drill one commitment exploration well on the block during phase one of the second renewal period, which was extended to November 26, 2021, from the initial expiry date of November 27, 2020.
-On August 22, 2021, the Company and majorityowned subsidiary and co-venture partner, CGX, commenced drilling operations on the Kawa-1 exploration well, located in the northern region of the Corentyne block.
+On August 22, 2021, the Company and majority-owned subsidiary and co-venture partner, CGX, commenced drilling operations on the Kawa-1 exploration well, located in the northern region of the Corentyne block.
 The Kawa-1 well was drilled to a total depth of 21,578 feet (6,577) metres.
-Drilling results confirm the presence of an active hydrocarbon system at the Kawa-1 location.
-Successful wireline logging runs confirmed net pay of approximately 200 feet (61 metres) within Maastrichtian, Campanian, Santonian and Coniacian horizons.
-The joint venture did not get MDT data or sidewall core samples and has engaged an independent third-party to complete further detailed studies and laboratory analysis on drilling cuttings from the Santonian, Campanian and Maastrichtian intervals and well-bore fluid samples to evaluate in situ hydrocarbons.
-Preliminary results from the Santonian interval indicate the presence of liquid hydrocarbons in the reservoir.
-Results from the Campanian and Maastrichtian intervals are pending.
+Initial drilling results confirmed the presence of an active hydrocarbon system at the Kawa-1 location.
+Successful wireline logging runs confirmed net pay of approximately 228 feet (69 metres) within Maastrichtian, Campanian, Santonian and Coniacian horizons.
+Following completion of drilling activities at the Kawa-1 exploration well, the joint venture engaged an independent third-party to complete detailed studies, refined mapping and analyses to provide opinions on reservoir quality and hydrocarbon type.
+This integrated analysis provided further support for the joint venture's initial interpretations that results from the Santonian and Coniacian intervals indicate the presence of light oil and results from the Campanian and Maastrichtian intervals indicate the presence of gas condensate.